-Menu item Sub-menu item Sub-menu item Values Description Sleep Time Monday Off (default) Use this feature to set a sleep time for each Tuesday Custom will not likely be will not likely be in use (for example, at a Wednesday time makes the device automatically go into Thursday select Custom to set up a custom sleep time Friday schedule.
-Saturday Sunday FAX Printing Create PIN If you have concerns about the security of private faxes, use this feature to store faxes rather than having them automatically print by creating a printing schedule.
+Menu item Sub-menu item Sub-menu item Values Description Sleep Time Monday Off (default) Use this feature to set a sleep time for each Tuesday Custom day of the week for periods when the device will not likely be in use (for example, at a Wednesday certain time each evening).
+Setting a sleep time makes the device automatically go into Thursday a low-power mode.
+Select a day and then select Custom to set up a custom sleep time Friday schedule.
+Saturday Sunday Sunday FAX Printing Create PIN If you have concerns about the security of private faxes, use this feature to store faxes rather than having them automatically print by creating a printing schedule.
 When you select this menu item for the first time, you are prompted to set up a PIN.
 Type that PIN every time you use this menu.